 Q: How important is it to have a strong network?

 Barbara: I believe having a strong and sustaining network is one of the most significant career management strategies you can have.
 It is a hard thing to do, since it isn’t just one activity, like having a LinkedIn page and figuring you’re networked.
-It involves multiple channels both inside and outside your business, including social media, connecting with industry groups through local, regional and national functions, maintaining an ongoing presence, and proactively keeping up with contact you have made along the way.
+It involves multiple channels both inside and outside your business, including social media, connecting with industry groups through local, regional and national functions, maintaining an ongoing presence, and proactively keeping up with contacts you have made along the way.

 The payoff is a form of freedom.
 No matter what happens on your career journey, by having a strong network you have more options for exposure to better positions.
 And, if the worst happens, and you find yourself caught on the outs with a merger or failed business, you have a far more likely chance of landing on your feet.